• Skip to primary navigation

 Reply

-2. Cheffery says
+Cheffery

 Best tacos I have ever made or eaten.
 Only extra ingredient I added was a few dashed of liquid smoke to the sauce to add to some more smoke flavor to the adobo sauce.
 I am so glad I found your site.
 You seriously stepped up the Sous Vide game.
 This is my third recipe of yours I have made and all have been stunning dishes !
 The short Ribs recipe was amazing !